Brillouin zone folding method for quasiperiodic superconductivity in multilayer systems: application to electronic structure and optical responses: Introduction

-Given the above advantage of the BZ folding method for quasiperiodic multilayer systems, it is also desirable to apply the BZ folding method to the SC states in the multilayer systems, although such application is still limited so far (Fig. \ref{fig : overview_MLTFSC}).
+Given the above advantage of the BZ folding method for quasiperiodic multilayer systems, it is also desirable to apply the BZ folding method to the SC states in the multilayer systems, although such application is still limited so far (Fig.~\ref{fig : overview_MLTFSC}).
 One successful example of such application is the case when we can define the moir\'e BZ.
 Namely, we can define an effective mini BZ (the moir\'e BZ) when differences between layers such as twist angle and lattice constant are small enough.
-Such cases include twisted bilayer graphene (and general twisted homolayers) with a small twist angle or some heterolayers of small lattice constant mismatch \cite{Bistritzer12233,LEDWITH2021168646,PhysRevB.103.205413,PhysRevB.103.205414,PhysRevB.103.205415,PhysRevB.103.205416}.
-In contrast, for more general cases, i.e., multilayer systems with large twist angles and general heterolayer structures with large lattice constant mismatch, one cannot use such method based on the moir\'e BZ.
+Such cases include twisted bilayer graphene (and general twisted homolayers) with a small twist angle or some heterolayers of small lattice constant mismatches \cite{Bistritzer12233,LEDWITH2021168646,PhysRevB.103.205413,PhysRevB.103.205414,PhysRevB.103.205415,PhysRevB.103.205416}.
+In contrast, for more general cases, i.e., multilayer systems with large twist angles and general heterolayer structures with large lattice constant mismatches, one cannot use such a method based on the moir\'e BZ.

 In this paper, we extend the BZ folding method to the SC phase in quasiperiodic multilayer systems.
 By formulating the gap equation in the momentum space representation with the BZ folding, we find that the SC order parameters generally possess a finite center of mass momentum, which corresponds to the spatial fluctuation of the SC order parameter.
-We apply the BZ folding method to a one-dimensional model of quasiperiodic SCs and demonstrate the numerical efficiency to capture the SC nature in the quasiperiodic systems.
+Such SC order with finite momenta arises from the fact that physical observables in quasiperiodic systems are generally given by so-called quasiperiodic functions.
+We also find a systematic way to compute the physical observables in the BZ folding method with a proper normalization condition using the continued fraction approximation.
+We apply the BZ folding method to two examples of one-dimensional bilayer models.
+We first study a model of incommensurate bilayer of SCs and demonstrate the numerical efficiency to capture the SC nature in the quasiperiodic systems.
 In particular, we demonstrate that the overall behavior of the SC order parameter is efficiently captured with just a few times of the BZ folding.
+We then study a quasiperiodic bilayer system of Rice-Mele model and an s-wave superconductor to show that breaking the inversion symmetry in the s-wave SC leads to the nonlinear optical response called shift current.

 This paper is organized as follows.
 In Sec.~\ref{sec : Formalism}, we begin with reviewing the BZ folding method for the normal state and then we extend it to the SC state.
 In Sec.~\ref{sec : Numerical calculation}, we apply our method to a one-dimensional model of quasiperiodic SCs and show the results of the numerical calculations and study effects of the approximations.
 In Sec.~\ref{sec : Discussions}, we give brief discussions.